fyrstelin/fyrstelin.github.io/_posts/2022-10-27-getting-started-with-event-sourcing.md

   `append(documentId: string, expectedEventCount: number, events: IReadonlyList<object>): Promise<void>`
   _The expectedEventCount is to ensure that nothing else have happened since reading the events (optimistic concurrency)_

-With EventStoreDB it is fairly trivial to implement an adapter between our simple interface and the very complex interface of EventStoreDB.
+With EventStoreDB it is fairly trivial to implement an adapter between our simple interface and the more complex interface of EventStoreDB.
 Basically it is just a call to

 ```typescript
   const events = client.readStream(documentId);